clapinton/expense-trackster/README.md

 **Frontend**: JS ES6 and React

-A React component called `Root` gets rendered on the target `<div id="root">`.
+A React component called `Root` gets rendered on the target HTML element `<div id="root">`.
 That component then renders other components (login or dashboard) according to the URL route.

 ## Backend Structure